microsoft/FabricBQSync/README.md

 To best understand the accelerator, we can break it down into three logical parts: Configuration, Scheduling & Synchronization

-> Before diving into the details, the scope for each instance of an accelerator is a single BigQuery dataset within a GCP Project.
-As we discuss configuration, scheduling, and synchronization, we are always constrained within a single BigQuery dataset.
-The accelerator can load multiple datasets but does not rationalize or recognize any dependencies beyond a dataset’s boundaries.

 ## Configuration

 The core of the accelerator is metadata, and this metadata drives the configuration and approach for the BQ Sync process end-to-end.
 Accelerator configuration happens first through auto-discovery using metadata from BigQuery and second through user-supplied configuration which allows for overriding of refining of the discovered configuration.